Dhanudhanaraj/Simulation-project--Digital-Electronics/README.md

 ## RESULT:

-8:1 multiplexer has been implemented and its truth table in Quartus is verified by using Verilog programming,outputs are validated.
+Thus the 8:1 multiplexer has been implemented in Quartus Prime and output is verified by using Verilog programming through its truth table.